jadenio/LongitudinalDataAnalysis/README.md

 # Longitudinal Data Analysis

 This project concerns the analysis of renal transplant outcome data.
+All analyses are conducted in the SAS programming language.

 A variety of analyses are peformed on the data:
 1. Analysis of Continuous Outcomes